 1

-Add the numbers in the second column (3 and -8) and write the result in the bottom row.
-Repeat the multiply and add process for the remaining columns.
+Add the numbers in the second column, write the sum below, then repeat the multiply and add process for each column until you reach the last coefficient.

 Verified video answer for a similar problem: